Bharat9848/notes/networking.md

 ## Glossary
 - **Routing**: route traffic from one network to other network.
 - **Gateway**: default route if no other route criteria matches.
 It is usually send the traffic to other node on different network node. or if it is set to no route then kernel process the traffic.
+- Latency have several subcomponent -
+ 1. transmission delay (due to less bandwidth), one solution - zero-copy optimization in kafka.
+ 2. processing delay,
-- Latency have several subcomponent - transmission delay (due to less bandwidth), processing delay, queuing delay (due to network congestion) and propagation delay (due to physical distance).
+ 3. queuing delay (due to network congestion) and
+ 4. propagation delay (due to physical distance).

 - POP - point of presence where two different network meets. e.g ISP traffic is merging with general internet traffic.
 POP usually have CDN servers
 - IXP - Internet exchange points.
 Companies tend to deploy on-premise smaller datacenter near the IXP.
 This helps in holding more data nearer to client.
 In case of youtube, client connection ends at IXP servers but if data is not there then it is forwarded to origin server on a TCP connection with low-latency, persistent, huge tcp window.